-- Policy 1: Continue maintenance of Township traffic model and application of off-tract road improvement and pro-rata share obligations for roadway improvements traffic increases generated by new development, in accordance with the Township Circulation Plan Element and Capital Improvement Program. - Policy 2: Evaluate the impact that changes in the Circulation Plan Element and Capital Improvement Program. will have on the Township's roadway assessment program and, if needed, seek appropriate modifications to the inter-local services agreement with Mercer County, as well as with State and Federal agencies. - Policy 3: Seek support for projects of regional benefit with Mercer County for interlocal service agreements, NJDOT funding, and applications for state and federal funding (i.e. Statewide Transportation Improvement Program, Delaware Valley Regional Planning Commission (DVRPC) Transportation Improvement Program).
+- Policy 1: Continue maintenance of Township traffic model and application of off-tract road improvement pro-rata share obligations for traffic increases generated by new development, in accordance with the Township Circulation Plan Element and Capital Improvement Program. - Policy 2: Evaluate the impact that changes in the Circulation Plan Element and Capital Improvement Program will have on the Township's roadway assessment program. - Policy 3: Seek support for projects of regional benefit with Mercer County for interlocal service agreements, NJDOT funding, and applications for state and federal funding (i.e. Statewide Transportation Improvement Program, Delaware Valley Regional Planning Commission (DVRPC) Transportation Improvement Program).